4.07 Appointment, Reappointment, Discipline and Dismissal of Full-Time Administrators - Updated 7/27/15See version history

-The initial appointment of an Administrator hired after May 12, 1993, shall be for a period of no more than twelve months and will be made according to the procedure stated in Section 4.02 of CPCC Policies and Procedures.
+The initial appointment of an Administrator hired after May 12, 1993 shall be for a period of no more than twelve months and will be made according to the procedure stated in Policy 4.02 Employment of Full-Time Personnel.
 Generally, contracts are issued for a fiscal year.
 If warranted by special circumstances, contracts for periods up to 36 months may be issued at the discretion of the President.

 B. Administrator Extendible Contracts

-An administrator extendible contract that was awarded prior to May 12, 1993, shall be extended annually, unless the administrator changes employment to a position for which a term contract is awarded, or has received an "Unsatisfactory" rating as determined by the annual performance rating obtained through the evaluation system in effect at that time.
-However, the College may refuse to extend a contract for one or more of the reasons specified in this policy.
+An Administrator Extendible Contract that was awarded prior to May 12, 1993 shall be extended annually, unless the Administrator changes employment to a position for which a Professional term contract is awarded or to a Classified position.
+However, the College may dismiss an Administrator on an extendible contract for one or more of the reasons specified in this policy.

-1. The reasons and procedures for non-reappointment of a person who has an administrator extendible contract are specified in Section VI and VII of this policy.
-Notification of intent not to reappoint an employee who has an administrator extendible contract shall be given to the employee by the President by certified mail, postmarked on or before May 1.
-The affected employee has access to institutional due process as defined in Section 4.36.
+1. The reasons and procedures for dismissal of a person who has an Administrator extendible contract are specified in Sections VII. and VIII. of this policy.
+The affected employee has access to institutional due process as defined in 4.36 Due Process Policy.

 2. Administrators on extendible contracts who accumulate, consecutively or non-consecutively, two "Unsatisfactory" annual performance ratings during any consecutive four-year period shall have their contract terminated on June 30 of the year in which the second "Unsatisfactory" rating was given.

-B. Administrators term of employment shall be in accordance with CPCC Policies and Procedures, Section 4.06 Length of Contracts.
+B. An Administrator's term of employment shall be in accordance with Policy 4.06 Length of Contracts.